 Additionally, displaying key data in one place helps managers give more compelling presentations with persuasive visual evidence for everyone to see.
 Clear evidence makes it easier to get stakeholder buy-in on crucial decisions.
 For example, if the data shows that the project is over budget, the project manager can more easily persuade decision-makers to approve a project pivot or adjustment.

-The success of a project often depends on the quality and accuracy of the data you track.
+The success of a project often depends on the quality and accuracy of the metrics and KPIs you track.
 So what should go on your dashboard?
 That depends.
 Here are a few data types you can visualize on a project dashboard:

 - Business intelligence (BI)